-Dr. Zilda Arns Neumann of Brazil (1934-2010) was a pediatrician, public health worker, and founder and director of the Pastoral da Criança, a program that works in the areas of health, nutrition, community education, and violence prevention in Brazil.
-This program, one of the largest in the world, has reduced infant mortality to less than half the national average in more than 31,000 poor urban and rural communities where it is present.
+Dr. Zilda Arns Neumann of Brazil (1934-2010) was a recognized pediatrician, public health worker, and founder and director of the Pastoral da Criança, a program that works in the areas of health, nutrition, community education, and violence prevention in Brazil.
+This program, one of the largest in the world, has reduced infant mortality to less than half the national average in poor urban and rural communities.

-During her professional career, Dr. Arns Neumann received numerous awards and distinctions from important national and international institutions and organizations, among them the OPUS Award, granted in 2006 by the University of Notre Dame, United States; the Humanitarian Award given by the Lions Club International; the Human Rights King of Spain Award given by the University of Alcalá, Spain in 2005.
+During her outstanding public health career, Dr. Arns Neumann received numerous awards and distinctions from important national, international institutions and organizations, among them the OPUS Award, granted in 2006 by the University of Notre Dame, in the United States; the Humanitarian Award given by the Lions Club International; the Human Rights King of Spain Award given by the University of Alcalá, Spain in 2005.

 On 12 January 2010, Dr. Zilda Arns Neumann was killed by the earthquake in Haiti, where she was on duty.